21 minute read

 DO make referrals part of your broader strategy

 The highest performing B2B and eCommerce referral programs share a common thread: referrals are fully baked into every customer's sales, marketing, and support experience.
 In fact, here are a few epic referral email examples that blew us away!
-Effective referral programs have referral CTAs included throughout the company's website, employee email signatures feature referral messaging, and the referral program is fully integrated with other critical systems (CRM, marketing automation, eCommerce technology, point-of-sale systems, optimization tools, etc.).
+Effective referral programs have referral CTAs included throughout the company's website, employee email signatures feature referral messaging, and the client referral program is fully integrated with other critical systems (CRM, marketing automation, eCommerce technology, point-of-sale systems, optimization tools, etc.).

 One Key Takeaway